-RS 213 Poets and Sages/3
+RS 213 Poets and Sages/3\

 The first part of the course is a study of the Psalms, with concern for contemporary worship and for an understanding of God.
 The second part is a study of Proverbs, Job, and Ecclesiastes.
 The distinctive contribution of wisdom to the teachings of Scripture will be investigated.
-Must be passed with a C- or better to count as a Distinctive course toward graduation.
 Prerequisite: RS 110-G. Fall 2020.